emc-openstack/vnx-direct-driver/vnxCinder/Overview.md

 ## Supported OpenStack Release

-This driver supports Liberty release.
+This driver supports Mitaka release.

+## Important Changes in Mitaka

+* `storagetype:provisioning` extra spec has been deprecated, use `provisioning:type` instead.
+* `storagetype:pool` extra spec has been deprecated, use `pool_name` instead

 ## Requirements

 * VNX OE for Block version 5.32 or higher.
 * VNX Snapshot and Thin Provisioning license should be activated for VNX.
 * Navisphere CLI v7.32 or higher is installed along with the driver.
+* `storops` python library is required, install it via `sudo pip install storops`.

 ## Supported Operations